ZiadTaha62/js-yaml-extended/README.md

   Zero-based line number where the problem was detected.

 - `name: string`
-  The logical name of the source (filename).
+  The logical name for YAML string (filename).

 - `position: number`
   Absolute character index in `buffer` for the error location.